About Dr. Kesslyn

 Educator & Scholar

-Achieving the rank of Full Professor and receiving the Elkins Professor Award are a reflection of 20+ years in the academy as a social work educator.
-In those years, I have learned that the effective integration of teaching, scholarship, service and social justice all first stem from valuing individuals and human relationships.
+Achieving the rank of Full Professor and receiving the Elkins Professor Award are reflections of 25+ years in the academy as a social work educator.
+In those years, I have learned that the effective integration of teaching, scholarship, service, and social justice all stems from valuing individuals and human relationships.

 Work With Dr. Kesslyn?